VltraHeaven/VltraRECON/README.md

 # VltraRECON

-A bash script aimed at quick deployment of modern reconnisance tools in a cloud VPS environment.
+A work-flow oriented bash script aimed at quick deployment of modern bug bounty recon tools in a cloud VPS environment.

 ### Prerequisites